 Locations where the RMSE was relatively large correspond to locations where major dredging occurred in the past century.
-This possibly resulted in a hypsometry characterised by a larger fraction of the width occupied by high tidal flats, a larger fraction of the width occupied by deep channels and a smaller fraction of the width occupied by the zone between channels and bars (Fig. 3e,f).
+This possibly resulted in a hypsometry characterised by a larger fraction of the width occupied by high tidal flats, a larger fraction of the width occupied by the zone between channels and bars (Fig. 3e,f).
 Because the hypsometric curve at these locations deviated from the original Strahler function (Eq.
 1), our third approach was to apply a modified function to find optimal values for z and r.
-To do so, the original formulation of Strahler (1952) was inverted to allow for hypsometries that describe steep transitions from bar top to channel bottom:
+To do so, the original formulation of Strahler (1952) was inverted to allow for hypsometries that describe steep transitions from bar top to channel bottom, because the original does not nearly fit as well: